Future Retail moves HC against order to maintain status quo on deal with Reliance | Law-Order

 The three domestic firms -- FRL, FCPL and Reliance -- have however contended before the high court that if Amazon's claim, that it indirectly invested in FRL by investing in FCL, was accepted then it would amount to a violation of Indian foreign direct investment laws which permit only 10 per cent investment by a foreign entity in the multi-brand retail sector.

-According to Amazon, the EA award passed under the Singapore International Arbitration Centre (SIAC) Rules is enforceable under Section 17(2) of the Arbitration and Conciliation Act.
+According to Amazon, the EA award passed under the SIAC Rules is enforceable under Section 17(2) of the Arbitration and Conciliation Act.

-It referred to an order passed by the high court on December 21, 2020, prima facie holding that the EA's award was valid under the Indian law.

-Amazon has contended that FRL has deliberately and willfully violated and continues violating the October 25, 2020 order of the EA and immediate interim order be passed to protect them.

 The SIAC had on October 25 last year passed an interim order in favour of Amazon barring FRL from taking any step to dispose of or encumber its assets or issuing any securities to secure any funding from a restricted party.